cernst11/luminous-controller/README.md

 Luminous Controller
 ==================

-A REST and Websocket interface for controlling WS2812 LEDS connected to a Raspberry pi (Only has been tested on version 1 model B)
+A REST,  Websocket adn UDP interface for controlling WS2812 LEDS connected to a Raspberry pi (Only has been tested on version 1 model B)

 Installation
 ===